QIRX V4, V3 and V2 can exist side-by-side without interference, of course each using its own hardware.

 and screenshots and I'll try to help you.
 However, all too often emails arrive here saying: "It doesn't work, please help".

 Sadly, such calls for help are useless.
 They will NOT be considered.
-To help, an error description as detailed as possible is
+To be able to help, an error description as detailed as possible is